QBDI/QBDI/docs/source/intro.rst

 code.
 We could have chosen to shield users from those issues by forbidding instrumentation tools to use any external libraries like some other DBI frameworks have done.
 However we believe this is an overblown issue and that there are effective mechanisms to mitigate the problem.
-Nonetheless users need to be aware of this design limitation and the mitigations side-effects.
+Nonetheless users need to be aware of this design limitation and the mitigations' side effects.

 For example, tracing the heap memory allocator will cause deadlocks because it is not reentrant.
 There are other problematic cases but they are mostly limited to the standard C library and the OS loader.
-To avoid such issues we have an execution brokering system that allows to whitelist/blacklist specific pieces of code.
+To avoid such issues we have an execution brokering system that allows whitelisting/blacklisting specific pieces of code.
 These will be executed outside of the instrumentation process via a call hooking mechanism.
 This execution broker system is documented in the :ref:`API description <instrumentation_range>`.